Benchmarking of European Medicines Agencies (BEMA)

 Members and Representatives

-The BEMA is composed of representatives of AT, CRO, DK, EMA, FRA, GER, IRL, NL, PT and UK.
+The BEMA is composed of representatives of AT, HR, DK, EMA, FRA, GER, IRL, NL, PT and UK.

 A Steering Group has been established to develop the programme and oversee its roll-out.
 The group has drafted the questionnaire used in the assessment, devised the methodology, and it is also responsible for training the assessors.